 Fragments: A Mind-Bending Exploration Of Guilt – PC Review

-I’m often looking for interesting games with a captivating narrative.
+I’m often looking for interesting games with captivating narratives.
 Games like What Remains of Edith Finch and Dear Esther have always fascinated me.
 Their movie-like narratives interweaved cleverly with the interactivity that video games allow.
 Fragments is no exception, offering the player a short, but incredibly enticing and gripping narrative that’ll make you question everything.

 “The writing hits as hard and impactful as Phoenix Wright.”